-In January 2014 we traveled to the Holy Land (Israel & Jordan) with 25 members from our church (First Baptist Church) in Tallahassee.
-We flew to Tel Aviv and went by bus to many archaeological sites, historical regions, and current/active places.
-I bought a small cane flute in a store in Tiberius on the shore of the lake of Galilee, and throughout the trip I played Christian hymns and other types of music in many sacred and natural sites.
-We visited many towns and regions where Jesus began his life and carried out his ministry, such as Bethlehem, Nazareth, Mount of the Beatitudes, Capernaum, Tiberius, Galilee, Jordan River, Jerusalem, and much more.
-I also bought a wonderful Palistinean nai flute in the Islamic quarter in Jerusalem, which I taught myself to play.
-The Muslim mosque on the Temple Mount is an awesome structure, seen in this photo.
+Diane and I traveled to the Holy Land (Israel & Jordan) with 25 members from our church (First Baptist Church) in Tallahassee.
+We flew to Tel Aviv, stayed overnight in Netanya, then went by bus to many archaeological sites, historical regions, and current/active places, often walking where Jesus walked and where many Old Testament events took place.
+When we reached Tiberius on the shore of the lake of Galilee, I bought a small cane flute in a store, and throughout the trip I played Christian hymns and other types of music in many sacred and natural sites.
+We visited many towns and regions where Jesus began his life and carried out his ministry, such as Bethlehem, Nazareth, Mount of the Beatitudes, Capernaum, Tiberius, Galilee, and the Jordan River.

-We also went to Amman and Petra in Jordan.
+Then we were off to Amman and Petra in Jordan (the photo below is of the best known ruin — the “‘treasury” — in Petra.
 I had a great time playing my cane flute in Petra, improvising Arabic music and playing the Indiana Jones theme from the Temple of Doom movie.

-In every way it was a wonderful trip and a tremendous learning experience to walk where Jesus walked and where many Old Testament events took place.
+In every way this was a wonderful trip and a tremendous learning experience to walk where Jesus walked and where many Old Testament events took place.

-In the Wake of the Vikings: Sweden, Denmark, Shetland Islands, Iceland, Northern Ireland, England
+Sweden, Denmark, Shetland Islands, Iceland, Northern Ireland, England: In the Wake of the Vikings

-For two weeks, from June 1-15, Diane and I went on a cruise called “Ice” with Semester at Sea, leaving Stockholm and sailing to Copenhagen, then to the Shetland Islands (Scotland), on to three ports in Iceland, then to Belfast, and ending up in Southampton, England.
-We were gone 15 days on thid wonderful educational cruise that Diane won in a lottery with OLLI (Osher Lifelong Learning Institute) at FSU.
+For two weeks Diane and I went on a Baltic and North Sea cruise called “Ice” with the Semester at Sea program.
+We arrived by air to Stockholm where we were hosted by our dear friend Karin Sharma.
+From there we cruised to Copenhagen, then to Lerwick in the Shetland Islands (Scotland), on to three ports in Iceland (Reykjavic, Isafjordur, and Akureyri), then to Belfast, and ending up in Southampton, England.
+We were gone 19 days on this wonderful educational cruise that Diane won in a lottery with OLLI (Osher Lifelong Learning Institute) at FSU.
 The scenery in the Shetland Islands and Iceland was fabulous, and the lectures on board were educational and very enjoyable.
 Of course, we ate too much.